 The Toyota Tsusho Group complies with the Air Pollution Control Act, Water Pollution Control Act, and other relevant laws and regulations, takes action to reduce the release of pollutants, and actively works to maintain and preserve natural environments.

 Toyota Tsusho conducts pollution abatement that exceeds the requirements of laws and regulations.

 At the Toyota Tsusho Group, we have established voluntary standards via which we aim to keep within 80 percent of the standards set out by environmental laws and regulations.
 We manage these voluntary standards on a daily basis, and check compliance through internal audits.
-In fiscal 2020, the Group has not been subjected to any fines or penalties and has not committed any violations or non-conformities with laws and regulations in relation to the environment, and consequently, no associated costs were incurred.
+In fiscal 2021, the Group has not been subjected to any fines or penalties and has not committed any violations or non-conformance with environment-related laws and regulations, and consequently, no associated costs were incurred.

 Some of the substances used in industrial processes pose a pollution risk or can damage human health.
 The Toyota Tsusho Group uses and manages these substances in compliance with the various rules established by the European Union.

 For example, our plastics processing plants and synthetic rubber processing plants manufacturing auto parts use plasticizers and flame retardants regulated by REACH.*1 As part of our substance management activities, we manage the amounts of each of the regulated substances and related compounds contained in products.
 Also, we confirm whether or not certain substances (SVHCs*2) are contained in molded items, and use and manage chemical substances in consideration of human health and the environment.